varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   All software related to **Varnish Cache Plus** including VMODs are available in Redhat and Debian package repositories.
+   All software related to **Varnish Cache Plus** including VMODs are available in RedHat and Debian package repositories.
    These repositories are available on http://repo.varnish-software.com/, using your customer specific username and password.

    Varnish is already distributed in many package repositories, but those packages might contain an outdated Varnish version.